 Why Perspective Shifts Matter in Business

-From a neuroscience standpoint, reframing reduces cortisol (the stress hormone) and increases dopamine, which fuels motivation and engagement.
-Teams that operate in this state collaborate more effectively, innovate more freely, and bounce back from setbacks faster.
+But a leader who reframes obstacles as opportunities inspires resilience and creativity in exactly the same way.
+From a neuroscience standpoint, reframing reduces cortisol and increases dopamine, which fuels motivation and engagement.
+Teams operating in that neurological state collaborate more effectively, innovate more freely, and bounce back from setbacks faster.

 Building a Coaching Culture of Reframing